Community Education Advisory Council

 When does the Advisory Council meet?

 The Advisory Council meets four times annually for approximately two hours.
 Most of the Council's work is done at these meetings, so regular participation is vitally important to the council's success.
-Meetings are held on the first Tuesday the months of October, December, February and April at 6pm at the Dakota Valley Learning Center, 4679 144th Street West, Apple Valley.
+Meetings are held on the second Tuesday of September, November, January and March at 6:00 p.m. at the Dakota Valley Learning Center, 4679 144th Street West, Apple Valley.

 How long does a member serve?